o-t-w/blog/src/content/blog/custom-pseudo-classes.md

 ```

 ## Selecting components based on custom state with `querySelector`
 `querySelector` and `querySelectorAll` accept any valid CSS selector as an argument, so we can use the same syntax.
-If you created a `<toggle-button>` web component with a custom _selected_ state, for example, the following would select only those elements in that state:
+If you create a `<toggle-button>` web component with a custom _selected_ state, for example, the following would select only those elements in that state:

 ```js
 document.querySelectorAll('toggle-button:state(selected)');